 The premium-quality Kindle, Apple, and Nook versions of this book feature active TOC, linked notes and cross-references, and even a fully-linked subject-matter Index.

-Please contact Quid Pro for bulk orders and classroom adoptions of the new paperback.
+Please contact Quid Pro for bulk orders and classroom adoptions of the new hardback or the paperback.

 Stuart A. Scheingold (1931-2010) taught generations of students as a Professor of Political Science at the University of Washington, and was an internationally recognized scholar on topics as diverse as street crime, the myth and reality of legal rights, punishment, political integration, activist lawyers, and political fiction.
 He wrote or edited 16 books and numerous articles and essays.